VALUATION OPTIONS: WHAT’S RIGHT FOR YOU?

 Full Value Protection deductible options may also be available under which, you (the shipper) would waive mover responsibility for a pre-agreed amount of any claim in exchange for a lower charge.
 Ask your mover before you engage in any transactions.

-Under Option 1, your mover is also permitted to limit its liability for loss or damage to articles that have an extraordinary value, unless you specifically list these articles on the Inventory of Items Valued in Excess of $100 Per Pound Per Article form.
+Under Option 1, your mover is also permitted to limit its liability for loss or damage to articles that have extraordinary value.
 An article of extraordinary value is any item whose value exceeds $100 per pound.
 Ask your mover for a complete explanation of this limitation of liability before you move.
-It is your responsibility to study these provisions carefully and to make the necessary declaration.
+It is your responsibility to study or ask the mover for these provisions carefully and to make the necessary declaration.

 When storage-in-transit is provided (at any point during your move), an additional valuation (shipment protection) charge applies for the time your shipment (or portion thereof) is in storage under Option 1.

 Option 2 – Released Rate Liability (60 Cents Per Pound Per Article) Minimum Liability Option: (DEFAULT COVERAGE BY WEE-MOVE MOVING COMPANY)